Installing GOAD on PROXMOX Part 2: Provisioning

 cd /root

-If all went well, you should see the GOAD interface here which you can then leave by typing exit
+If everything went well, you should see the GOAD interface here which you can exit by typing exit

-This may work directly for you and you can skip the following, however I ran into several errors because the container had Python 3.13 by default which Ansible currently has compatibility issues with.
+This may work directly for you and you can ignore the following, however I encountered several errors because the container had Python 3.13 by default with which Ansible currently has compatibility issues.

 curl <https://pyenv.run> | bash